Xkonti/quasar-clean-typescript/README.md

 # Quasar - Clean Typescript Template (quasar-clean-typescript)

-Simple Vue.js starter project using [Quasar Framework](https://quasar.dev/), official typescript extension and couple additional packages for class based components and class based Vuex store modules.
+Simple Vue.js starter project using [Quasar Framework](https://quasar.dev/), typescript extension and a couple of additional packages for class based components and class based Vuex store modules.

 This template is a standard project created using [Quasar CLI](https://quasar.dev/start/quasar-cli) with settings:
  - Sass with indented syntax